On the Variance of Neural Network Training with respect to Test Sets and Distributions: Additional experiments

 \subsection{The effect of data augmentation}

-In this section we look at the effect of data augmentation on variance.
-In \Figref{fig:assorted} (center left) we compare two ablations: first, removing a fixed 80\% of training data, and second, removing data augmentation.
-While both configurations achieve a similar mean accuracy of 87.5\%, the augmentation-free training has over 3.5$\times$ more variance between runs.
-We also observe that the ensemble accuracy of the augmentation-free networks is higher, reaching 91.2\%, compared to the reduced-data ensemble, which achieves only 89.8\%.
-Based on these observations, we speculate that one role of data augmentation may be to reduce variance between runs.
+In this section we investigate the effect of data augmentation on variance.
+In \Figref{fig:assorted} (center left) we compare two modifications of our CIFAR-10 training: first, removing a fixed 80\% of training data, and second, removing data augmentation.
+While both modifications yield a similar mean accuracy of 87.5\%, removing augmentations results in 3.5$\times$ more variance between runs.
+Furthermore, the large-ensemble accuracy of the networks trained without augmentation is higher, reaching 91.2\%, compared to the reduced-data ensemble, which reaches only 89.8\%.
+We conclude that data augmentation reduces variance, although the mechanism by which this happens is not yet known.